BioGeoMacro/GIFT/README.md

 ```

 GIFT is still under active development.
 You can install the development
-version from the GitHub repository with the following commands:
+version from the GitHub repository using the following commands:

 ``` r
 # install.packages("devtools")